 12th Annual NWT Water Stewardship Strategy Implementation Workshop

-The department of Environment and Natural Resources’ Water Management and Monitoring Division, in partnership with the Environmental Stewardship and Climate Change Division, hosted the 12th annual Water Stewardship Strategy (WSS) Implementation Workshop on November 16-18, 2021.
+The department of Environment and Climate Change’ Water Monitoring and Stewardship Division, in partnership with the Environmental Stewardship and Climate Change Division, hosted the 12th annual Water Stewardship Strategy (WSS) Implementation Workshop on November 16-18, 2021.
 More than 150 water partners joined the workshop, representing 21 different Indigenous governments, 9 academic institutions, 7 NWT regulatory agencies, 8 non-governmental organizations and 12 federal and territorial government departments.

 Participants gathered under the theme of Collaborating for Water, and focused on knowledge sharing to facilitate collaboration.
 This theme recognizes the meaningful work of water and climate change partners and highlights the importance of continuing collaboration to achieve the goals of the NWT Water Stewardship Strategy and its 2021-25 Action Plan and the 2030 NWT Climate Change Strategic Framework and its current and future Action Plans.